josephmontes/VAA/README.md

    - If you follow the -4.5 value on the x-axis and follow it up as fastball height increases, you can see the color becoming more blue representing a lower wOBA as the ball is higher in the zone
    - Conclusion: 4-Seam Fastballs thrown with the same VAA can be more effective closer it gets to the top of the strike zone
    - This graph also shows that VAA decreases as pitch height increases
-   - To make this correlation clearer, I isolated all 4-Seam Fastballs greater than or equal to -4.5 degrees VAA
+   - To make this correlation clearer, I isolated all 4-Seam Fastballs greater than or equal to -4.5° VAA
         - then, I isolated the top of the strikezone from 7.5 inches below to 4 inches above and averaged the wOBA for fastballs in there compared to outside

 ![Screenshot 2023-09-01 144311](https://github.com/josephmontes/VAA/assets/125607783/279b78cd-e6e9-457f-9229-ecce7135b9f9)

+ - Hunter Greene:
+     - Unfortunately my data I scraped was bad for Hunter Greene's 2023 season, so I will use Baseball Savant
+     - He throws his fastball 55% of the time in 2023, which is an increase from 2022
+     - xwOBA suggests that he may be getting unlucky (.341 vs. .387)
+     - In 2022 he was a fringe 30%'er with 29.98% so I would guess that he is throwing it at a lower rate now that he is it throwing it more